haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - Still the same.
 Feb9
 - Focus on looping gameBoard and trying to get and set of the fields of that.
+- Must try webdevsimplied way of switching player for tictactoe

+Feb 11

+- SOLUTION:: parameter "{ once: true }" answer to not repeating clicking of eventListener to the same element
+- SOLUTION:: switching ternary by using 'variable not declared and using var = !var'